Islip and Noke

-Islip is a village of narrow streets and attractive stone cottages about 2 miles east of Kidlington on the B4027 between Bletchingdon and Beckley.
-It is near the confluence of the Rivers Ray and Cherwell.
+Islip is a village of narrow streets and attractive stone cottages near the confluence of the Rivers Ray and Cherwell.

 On the south side of the village a bridge crosses the River Ray.
 Although the present bridge was only built in 1878 an earlier bridge apparently played a part in the Civil War in the Battle of Islip Bridge, Islip being of strategic importance during the Civil War due to its proximity to the river Cherwell.

-The parish church in the village is the Church of St. Nicholas.
+The Grade I listed parish church is the Church of St. Nicholas.
 Although a church has existed here since at least 1065, the earliest part of the present building is the arcade between the nave and north aisle, which was built in about 1200.
 The chancel was rebuilt in 1780 and was remodelled in 1861, when the rest of the church was restored.
+Full details about the Church of St. Nicholas can be found here.

 Islip is proud to have been the birthplace of Edward the Confessor in around 1005.
 In 2005, 1,000 years after Edward's birth, the village was visited by the Time Team TV programme which carried out a search for a possible Saxon royal palace.
 Another TV programme which included parts of Islip was an episode of Midsomer Murders, in which Islip bridge and The Swan Inn were featured.